How to Ask Your Boss for a Promotion

 Tip #1: Research the position

 If your company has a job listing online, carefully read all of the information in the ad.
-Consider the additional benefits, responsibilities, and workload.
+Consider the additional responsibilities, benefits, and workload.

 Becca Carnahan